Henry Sedge: Forest ranger career

 The Yakima Republic reported on June 2, 1899, that Nile's Henry Sedge had been appointed as a patrolman in the Rainier Forest Reserve.
-He was made forest ranger for the Rainier Reserve east of the Cascade Mountains in May of 1899, and was the only ranger east of the Cascades with a second-grade appointment.
+He was made forest ranger for the Rainier Reserve east of the Cascade Mountains in May 1899, and was the only ranger east of the Cascades with a second-grade appointment.
 His duties included overseeing logging practices and wildfire prevention.

-On June 1900, the Yakima Herald announced that Sedge was the only one from Yakima among twelve rangers appointed by Superintendent Sheller to work in the Rainier Forest Reserve.
+In June 1900, the Yakima Herald announced that Sedge was the only one from Yakima among twelve rangers appointed by Superintendent Sheller to work in the Rainier Forest Reserve.
 He was included in the 1901 Register of Officers and Agents of the United States Department of the Interior, which confirmed his work in Yakima.

 Sedge was introduced publicly in April 1901 at a grazing permit meeting, demonstrating his involvement in local land management.
 The Yakima Republic reported in the same month that Sedge, along with others, requested the extension of an upper Naches River road, which the county commissioners approved.

 In July 1902, Sedge was appointed sheep ranger for the Cowiche range of the forest reserve.
 In June 1903, the Yakima Republic reported that Sedge was bound for the head of Ahtanum Creek on ranger duty.

 In December 1907, Sedge was among several Yakima-area hunters who secured licenses following the first substantial snowfall of the season, pointing to continued activity with the outdoors.